adhocore/php-cli/README.md

 $writer->table($rows, $styles);
 ```

 The example above only processes the cells in the second column of the table.
-Yf you want to process any cell, you can use the `*:*` key.
+If you want to process any cell, you can use the `*:*` key.
 You could then customise each cell in the table

 ```php
 $rows = [